Dr Joe Hoover, BA (Colorado), MA (LSE), PhD (LSE)

 In this project I look, first, at how our understanding of justice is impaired by thinking in terms of the global or the nation as privileged political spaces.
 Second, I argue that we can better understand what global justice requires by attending to the injustices we find in contemporary global cities.
-Third, I then argue that justice substantive inclusion for all of people in the political spaces and processes that affect them, and that, further, this requires inclusion in substantively democratic institutions that control the spaces we inhabit and the processes that affect us.
-From this conclusion, I then argues that we can see a model for this account of justice taking shape in contemporary global cities, where movements for urban justice emphasis three key requirements of justice: first, that the denizen (the person who dwells in the city) has political standing (rather than only the citizen or property owner); second, cities are a common resource and collective home to everyone who lives in them, which requires rethinking how access to economic wealth and political power are distributed—requiring a far more democratic distribution of both; and, third, as global cities are both effected by global processes and exert global effects, we can see that democratising the economic and political life of cities also entails changes in how cities relate—to nations, to other cities, to individuals.
+Third, I argue that justice consists in substantive inclusion for all people in the political spaces and processes that affect them, and this requires inclusion in substantively democratic institutions that control the spaces we inhabit and the processes that affect us.
+From this conclusion, I then argue that we can see a model for this account of justice taking shape in contemporary global cities, where movements for urban justice emphasise three key requirements of justice: first, that the denizen (the person who dwells in the city) has political standing (rather than only the citizen or property owner); second, cities are a common resource and collective home to everyone who lives in them, which requires rethinking how access to economic wealth and political power are distributed—requiring a far more democratic distribution of both; and, third, as global cities are both affected by global processes and exert global effects, we can see that democratising the economic and political life of cities also entails changes in how cities relate—to nations, to other cities, to individuals.

 Past Research Projects:

 The Human Right to Housing

 This project looks at the claiming of a human right to land and housing by activist groups as an emerging challenge to dominant liberal conceptions of human rights.
 This project has looked at the development of a human right to housing, considering both the limited institutionalisation of such a right at the national and international levels, while focusing on how social movements have claimed and fought for such a right.
 This research combines empirical and philosophical work to understand the claiming of a human right to land and housing by activist groups around the globe, with a focus on the US and UK.